The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale: Validation with -body simulation mock catalogues

 \subsection{Constructing the galaxy past lightcone}

-We would like to be able to explore how well the theory from the previous sections works for a galaxy sample that would be comparable to that for the Bright Galaxy Sample (hereafter BGS-like) from DESI or the 4MOST CRS.
-Owing to the fact that the large-volume ``D\"ammerung run'' does not have sufficient resolution to resolve the typical halo masses in these surveys, we adopt a simplified strategy of assuming that the BGS-like galaxies are a Poisson sampling of the dark matter particles (i.e. are unbiased), however we introduce realistic radial selection functions to emulate the effects of the flux-limits that we adopt.
+We would like to be able to explore how well the theory from the previous sections works for a galaxy sample that would be comparable to that for the Bright Galaxy Sample (hereafter BGS-like) from DESI or the 4MOST Cosmology Redshift Survey.
+Owing to the fact that the large-volume ``D\"ammerung run'' does not have sufficient resolution to resolve the typical halo masses in these surveys, we adopt the simplified strategy of assuming that the BGS-like galaxies are a Poisson sampling of the dark matter particles (i.e. are unbiased).
+However, we do introduce realistic radial selection functions to emulate the effects of the flux-limits that we adopt.
+Our mock galaxy recipe follows the following steps: